gwleuverink/bundle/docs/production-builds.md

 If a import somehow was deleted from storage on your production server, Bundle will try to bundle the script on the fly.

 For this to work you need to install Bundle on your app server.
-You may do this by installing it during deployment or checking in your `node_modules/.bin/bun` file.
+You may do this by installing it during deployment or checking in your `node_modules/.bin/bun` file (Or the entire node_modules directory if you are importing files from there).

 <br>